kevgleeson78/Gesture-Based-UI-Project/README.md

  ```
  The player has control of the game first with the option of sticking or twisting.
  IF the player chooses to twist the player score is updated and checked if they have gone above 21.
- If it has a score greater than 21 the dealers turn method is acalled and the players head gertures are turned off.
+ If it has a score greater than 21 the dealers turn method is called and the players head gestures are turned off.

 #### Twist: